Brahmarakshas: Casting

-Pearl V Puri was selected to play the male lead and Nikki Sharma was cast to play the female lead for the second season of the show.Chetan Hansraj was selected to play the titular role of the show.
+Pearl V Puri was selected to play the male lead and Nikki Sharma was cast to play the female lead for the second season of the show.Chetan Hansraj was selected to play the titular role of the second season.

 Reception

 Critical response (season 1)

 Times Of India stated, "The show definitely has a gripping storyline, and the viewers just don't know what to expect next.
 It's fast-paced, edgy and doesn't give you time to think".